 Spotting seals is definitely one of the coolest things to do in Plockton, and the best way to do it is to book a tour through Calum’s Seal Trips.
 Calum has been running seal trips in Plockton for over 30 years now, and nobody knows how to find seals better than him.
 He also offers a full refund if no seals are spotted during the trip!

 During our hour-long boat trip, Calum and our other guides were very friendly and shared a lot of interesting facts about the seals and Plockton in general.
-They even kindly encouraged a toddler on board to take control of the steering wheel for a whole minute (which led to us going in circles 😀) and made the trip super fun and enjoyable.
+They even kindly encouraged a toddler on board to take control of the steering wheel for a whole minute (which led to us going around in circles 😀) and made the trip super fun and enjoyable.

 Of course, seeing seals were the highlight of the boat tour, and luckily for us, there were so many of them!
 We stopped by two little islands to see them from the boat and were given plenty of time to observe and take photos.
 There are also beautiful views of the surrounding landscapes throughout the boat ride — in fact, you can even see parts of Skye!